Goldendale, Washington

-Goldendale is a city and county seat of Klickitat County, Washington, United States, near the Columbia River Gorge.
+Goldendale is a city in and the county seat of Klickitat County, Washington, United States, near the Columbia River Gorge.
 The population within city limits was 3,760 at the 2000 census and 3,407 at the 2010 census, a 9.4% decrease.
 It is situated in a primarily agricultural area and is also near Goldendale Observatory State Park.
-The valley in which Goldendale is located offers views of the Cascade Mountains to the west and the Simcoe Hills to the north.
+The valley in which Goldendale is located offers views of the Cascade Mountains to the west and the Simcoe Mountains to the north.

 History

 In 1859 the town was given its name by the early homesteader John Golden, a Pennsylvania-born farmer who settled with his wife from Oregon.
-His home at Columbus Street and Collins Street remains standing in downtown Goldendale.
+His daughter's home at Columbus Street and Collins Street remains standing in downtown Goldendale.
 The town was designated as the county seat of Klickitat County in 1878.
 Goldendale was officially incorporated on November 14, 1879.
 Much of the young town, including the county courthouse, was destroyed in a devastating fire on May 13, 1888.

 On June 9, 1918, William Wallace Campbell, director of the Lick Observatory, and astronomer Heber Curtis journeyed to Goldendale to view a total solar eclipse.
-The purpose of the observation was to photograph the sun's corona and the apparent distorted placement of stars due to the sun's gravitational pull on those star's rays while passing by the sun.
+The purpose of the observation was to photograph the Sun's corona and the apparent distorted placement of stars due to the Sun's gravitational pull on those star's rays while passing by the Sun.
 Lacking proper equipment and instead only using multiple cameras Campbell and Curtis were unable to confirm stars' deflection.
 However, by November 1919, their efforts would be vindicated by British astronomers and Einstein's Theory of Relativity was confirmed.
 Goldendale was also under the path of totality for another total eclipse on February 26, 1979, which drew thousands of visitors to the Goldendale Observatory.

 In 2008 Goldendale hosted the International Gravity Sports Association's 'Festival of Speed,' on a segment of the historic Maryhill highway.

 Goldendale has remained the employment, business, commercial and banking center for the valley and, as the county seat, is the location for Klickitat County's courts and government offices.
 In recent years this small community has suffered from severe economic decline.
 After a local aluminum plant that once employed many residents closed, the small community struggled economically.
 The loss of tax base has taken its toll on the funds available for maintaining the city's infrastructure.
 In recent years there has been an interest in installing wind turbines that would generate power.
 While it has provided some jobs, this industry has not been the economic solution for which many residents hoped.